lexibank/tlopo/out/vol2/chapter3.md

 <a id="s-9-3"></a>

-## 9.3.
+### 9.3.
 Landslide

 POc _&ast;solo_ was probably a verb, but its reflexes refer, inter alia, to landslides in several daughter languages.
-They are also found in Puluwatese (Mic), linked to star names, to refer to stars sinking towards the horizon (see [Ch.6, §5.4.2](chapter6.md#s-5-4)).
+They are also found in Puluwatese (Mic), linked to star names, to refer to stars sinking towards the horizon (see Ch.
+6, §5.4.2).

 <table>
 <tr>